schorsch1976/blogcxx/README.md

 - usage should be much more convienent as it reports its error much better
 - syntax and other stuff stays the same :-)
 - more stable
-- better markdown support with libcmark/libcmark-gfm
+- better markdown support with libcmark-gfm
+- get source from git and not from mercurial

 ## Current version